-> Our diesel locomotives all have unofficial names.
-Class 05 D2554 gained the name Nuclear Fred on account of its voluminous black smoke!
-Class 03 2059 is known by our team as Edward, and Andrew Barclay 235 is known to many at Havenstreet as Mavis on account of its similar appearance to the character in the Thomas the Tank Engine series of books.
+Our diesel locomotives all have unofficial names.
+Class 05 D2554 gained the name Nuclear Fred, Class 03 D2059 is known by our team as Edward, and Andrew Barclay 235 is known to many at Havenstreet as Mavis on account of its similar appearance to the character in the Thomas the Tank Engine series of books.

-> 198 Royal Engineer
+198 Royal Engineer

 The nameless locomotives?